lsds/intravisor/runtime/musl-lkl/lkl/Documentation/driver-api/firmware/firmware_cache.rst

   uses all synchronous call except :c:func:`request_firmware_into_buf`.

-* If an asynchronous call is used the firmware cache is only set up for a device if the second argument (uevent) to request_firmware_nowait() is true.
-When uevent is true it requests that a kobject uevent be sent to userspace for the firmware request through the sysfs fallback mechanism if the firmware file is not found.
+* If an asynchronous call is used the firmware cache is only set up for a device if if the second argument (uevent) to request_firmware_nowait() is true.
+When uevent is true it requests that a kobject uevent be sent to userspace for the firmware request.
+For details refer to the Fackback mechanism documented below.

 * If the firmware cache is determined to be needed as per the above two criteria the firmware cache is setup by adding a devres entry for the